GreenInfo-Network/MobileMapStarter2/README.md

   * Status bar is initially hidden = YES
   * View controller-based status bar appearance = NO

+Now start customizing to make it your app:
-You will also want to edit `config.xml` and `package.json` to reflect you app's name, author, etc.
+* Edit `config.xml` and `package.json` to reflect you app's name, author, etc.
+* And start reorganizing the `www/` content to make your own app.